SHARE

 7. Rora by Reekado Banks

-The visualizer for Reekado Banks Rora had been released before the more popular official music video but this had not hindered the video from getting substantial clicks.
+The visualiser for Reekado Banks Rora had been released before the more popular official music video but this did not hinder the video, from getting substantial clicks.

-In fact, till date, a total of 14 million people watched Reekado Banks sing, put the lyrics into action and dance with his animated love interest in the Poka Studios created visualiser for Rora
+In fact, to date, a total of 15 million people watched Reekado Banks sing, put the lyrics into action and dance with his animated love interest in the Poka Studios created visualiser for Rora

 8. In My Maserati by Olakira

-Olakira’s In My Maserati had blown up with a dance move and a challenge in tow.
-These had been off the back of his visualizer that had stitched together hilarious scenes where he drove his lover around first in a shopping cart and then a wheelbarrow before finally, they hopped in an actual Maserati.
+Olakira’s In My Maserati blew up with a dance move and a challenge in tow.
+These had been off the back of his visualiser, which had stitched together hilarious scenes where he drove his lover around first in a shopping cart and then a wheelbarrow before finally, they hopped in an actual Maserati.

 Directed by the self-same Poka Studios behind Mr Eazi and Joeboy's visuals, the visualizer had contributed to giving Olakira his first hit song with In My Maserati